iclr-blogposts/2025/_posts/2025-04-28-sparse-autodiff.md

 We then dive into the two primary components of ASD:
 **sparsity pattern detection** and **matrix coloring**.
 Having described the computation of sparse Jacobians, we move on to sparse Hessians.
-We conclude with a practical demonstration of ASD, providing performance benchmarks and guidance on when to use ASD over AD.
+After discussing applications in machine learning, we conclude with a practical demonstration of ASD, providing performance benchmarks and guidance on when to use ASD over AD.

 ## Automatic differentiation